Make your own marbled Tea Eggs subtly infused with an aromatic tea and spice blend.…

 - Season with salt and pepper and sprinkle parsley onto egg.
 Top with shredded cheese.
 Screw on the lid lightly.
 A loose turn is sufficient.

 - Place a small dish towel in the pan to prevent coddlers from rocking.
 Stand coddlers on the dish towel in the boiling water.
-Reduce heat and simmer for 7 minutes.
+Cover, reduce heat, and simmer for 7 minutes.

 - Remove coddlers from pan by lifting with a fork through the lifting ring onto a dry dish towel.